UPEV1sion/LinkedList_C/README.md

 > [!NOTE]
 > This `LinkedList` implementation relies on a "doubly linked list" design.

-This document provides an overview and detailed description of the functions available in this `LinkedList` implementatio
+This document provides an overview and detailed description of the functions available in this `LinkedList` implementation.

 ## Overview